No holiday meal is complete without a side of buttery potatoes!

 More Mashed Potato Favorites

-- Traditional Mashed Potatoes
+- Traditional Mashed Potatoes – The best ever

-- Loaded Mashed Potato Cakes
+- Loaded Mashed Potato Cakes – perfect leftovers

-- Cauliflower Mashed Potatoes
+- Cauliflower Mashed Potatoes – keto favorite

-- Mashed Sweet Potatoes
+- Mashed Sweet Potatoes – sweet & creamy

-- Garlic Ranch Mashed Potatoes
+- Garlic Ranch Mashed Potatoes – tasty side dish

 Instant Pot Mashed Potatoes

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/2 cup milk
+- ½ cup milk warmed

-- 1/4 cup butter
+- ¼ cup butter softened

 - Peel and chop the russet potatoes.

-- Place potatoes in an Instant Pot.
+- Place potatoes in Instant Pot.